Top Team Leader Mistakes to Avoid at All Costs

 Of course, the best way to handle mistakes is not to make them in the first place.
-Here to help you do just that are the top team leader mistakes to avoid at all costs based upon data from our leadership simulation assessments and a recent new manager training workshop focused on building high performance teams:
+Here are the top team leader mistakes to avoid at all costs based upon data from our leadership simulation assessments and a recent new manager training workshop focused on building high performance teams:

 - Limiting Input and Dissent

 Have you noticed how some leaders live in an echo chamber surrounded by people who have their same mindset and opinions?
 Leaders may be more comfortable this way, but they are severely limiting points of view that could lead them and their teams in new and more productive directions.

 Even the most subtle leadership behaviors (e.g., always speaking first, discounting ideas, and not being present) can get in the way of people feeling comfortable enough to disagree or speak up at work.
 The best decisions and solutions are arrived at after considering a variety of perspectives and having key assumptions challenged by bosses, peers, direct reports, and customers.
 Insular leaders lack humility, inclusiveness, openness, agility.